GoogleFeud/ts-macros/docs/In-Depth/builtins.md

 |> Important: You cannot chain built-in macros!

-Click on the macro's name to learn more about it:

 [[$$loadEnv]] - Loads an env file from the provided path.
 [[$$readFile]] - Reads from the provided file and expands to the file's contents.
 [[$$kindof]] - Expands to the `kind` of the AST node.